bailingzheng/miniTorch/examples/language_model/README.md

 Note the code is taken from [makemore](https://github.com/karpathy/makemore).

-Changes from makemore:
-- split makemore into several files
-- use miniTorch instead of PyTorch

 ## Usage

 The included names.txt dataset, as an example, has the most common 32K names takes from [ssa.gov](https://www.ssa.gov/oact/babynames/) for the year 2018.